Low End Mac Reader Specials

 9 and 10

-Apple has committed vast resources to make the classic Mac OS work inside OS X. If they believed it wasn't necessary to the success of OS X and the future of the Mac platform, I'm sure they would have invested those resources into OS X itself.
+Apple has committed vast resources to make the classic Mac OS work inside OS X. If Apple believed it wasn't necessary to the success of OS X and the future of the Mac platform, I'm sure it would have invested those resources elsewhere.

 There are precedents in the computer industry:

-- The Apple /// was far more sophisticated than the Apple II, yet Apple included emulation of the older platform.
+- The Apple III was far more sophisticated than the Apple II, yet Apple included emulation of the older platform.

 - Microsoft Windows has always allowed the user to drop back into DOS or run a DOS shell within Windows.

-- When Apple shipped System 7, they worked with software companies to produce an extensive list of applications that were and were not compatible with the new OS.
+- When Apple shipped System 7, it worked with software companies to produce an extensive list of applications that were and were not compatible with the new OS.

 - When Windows became a 32-bit OS, it included compatibility with older 16-bit apps.